 Setup: Available as a self-hosted install or Docker container.
 A managed cloud version starts at approximately $30 per month.

 Limitation: The recruiting module handles internal HR workflows better than external agency recruiting.
-If you're managing candidates across multiple client job orders, it starts to feel constrained quickly.
+If you are managing candidates across multiple client job orders, it starts to feel constrained quickly.
 For internal hiring teams it works.
-For agency recruiters, OpenCATS or OpenClaw is a better fit.
+For agency recruiters, OpenCATS, Reqcore, or OpenClaw is a better fit.

 How to choose